Getting Started

 • Full Mode: Enter all 11 readings from Zone 0 to Zone X

-• Zone V Quick Mode: Enter only Zone V reading
+• EI Only Mode: Enter only Zone V reading

 4. Optional: Add lighting conditions and session notes (up to 500 characters)